 - Exception: If the defense is down a female player, it may cover the offense’s female player with a male player on a forced gender play.
 The defense must designate to the referee which male player is going to cover the extra female player.

 The penalty for running 3 consecutive plays without a female as an Operative Player will be 5 yards and loss of down, and the female must still be the operative player on the next play.

 If a male is the QB on a play which could either be to a male or female and the QB is sacked, the ball is spotted where he was sacked and the play stands as a male play, no matter who was the intended receiver.
 If a team was forced to use a female as the operative player in a forced gender play and the female QB is sacked, the play stands as a female play and the offensive team does not have to use a female on the next play.
 If a male is the QB on a forced gender play, is rushed and attempts to run, the next play will still be a forced gender play.

 LINE OF SCRIMMAGE: The ball starts on the 20 yard line.
-Only one offensive player, in motion, can be moving as the ball is snapped.
+Only one offensive player may be "in motion", be moving as the ball is snapped.
 The man in motion can move laterally or backwards at the snap but not forward.
 Excepting a man "in motion," all players must be set before the ball is snap.
 Aside from the Center position, there is no minimum number of players required to line up on the line of scrimmage.
 After a play, the line of scrimmage is determined by the location of the ball when the flags are pulled.
 If flags fall off a receiver before the flags are pulled, the ball is dead where the receiver catches the pass.
 If anything falls off a player (ie: hat, playsheet, gloves, etc), it is marked as if the player's flag has been pulled.